Comparison of Chernobyl and other radioactivity releases: Chernobyl compared with an atomic bomb

-The graph of dose rate as a function of time for the bomb fallout was done using a method similar to that of T. Imanaka, S. Fukutani, M. Yamamoto, A. Sakaguchi and M. Hoshi, J. Radiation Research, 2006, 47, Suppl A121-A127.
-Our graph exhibits the same shape as that obtained in the paper.
+The graph of dose rate as a function of time for the bomb fallout was created using a method similar to that of T. Imanaka, S. Fukutani, M. Yamamoto, A. Sakaguchi and M. Hoshi, J. Radiation Research, 2006, 47, Suppl A121-A127.
+The graph exhibits the same shape as that obtained in the paper.
 The bomb fallout graph is for a ground burst of an implosion-based plutonium bomb which has a depleted uranium tamper.
 The fission was assumed to have been caused by 1 MeV neutrons and 20% occurred in the 238U tamper of the bomb.
 It was assumed, for the sake of simplicity, that no plume separation of the isotopes occurred between the detonation and the deposit of radioactivity.
 The following gamma-emitting isotopes are modeled 131I, 133I, 132Te, 133I, 135I, 140Ba, 95Zr, 97Zr, 99Mo, 99mTc, 103Ru, 105Ru, 106Ru, 142La, 143Ce, 137Cs, 91Y, 91Sr, 92Sr, 128Sb, and 129Sb.
 The graph ignores the effects of beta emission and shielding.
 The data for the isotopes was obtained from the Korean table of the isotopes.
 The graphs for the Chernobyl accident were computed by an analogous method.
-Note that in the event of a low altitude or ground bursted nuclear detonation that fractionation of the volatile and non volatile radionuclides occurs, also during the Chernobyl accident the ratio between the different elements released by the accident did change as a function of time.
+Note that in the event of a low altitude or ground burst nuclear detonation that fractionation of the volatile and non volatile radionuclides occurs.
+Also during the Chernobyl accident, the ratio between the different elements released by the accident changed as a function of time.

 A ground burst of a nuclear weapon creates considerably more local deposited fallout than the air bursts used at Hiroshima or Nagasaki.
 This is due in part to neutron activation of ground soil and greater amounts of soil being sucked into the nuclear fireball in a ground burst than in a high air burst.
-In the above neutron activation is neglected, and only the fission product fraction of the total activity resulting from the ground burst is shown.
+In the above, neutron activation is neglected, and only the fission product fraction of the total activity resulting from the ground burst is shown.

 Chernobyl compared with Tomsk-7

-The release of radioactivity which occurred at Tomsk-7 (an industrial nuclear complex located in Seversk rather than the city of Tomsk) in 1993 is another comparison with the Chernobyl release.
+The release of radioactivity which occurred at Tomsk-7 (an industrial nuclear complex located in Seversk rather than the city of Tomsk) in 1993, is another comparison with the Chernobyl release.
 During reprocessing activities, some of the feed for the second cycle (medium active part) of the PUREX process escaped in an accident involving red oil.
 According to the IAEA it was estimated that the following isotopes were released from the reaction vessel: